-The NZ Certificate in Study and Career Preparation [Level 4] – Science Pathway aims to provide students with an introduction to Science, giving them a broad understanding of key concepts and principles as well as the skills necessary to succeed at higher levels of tertiary study.
+The NZ Certificate in Study and Career Preparation (Pūtaiao | Science Pathway) [Level 4] aims to provide you with an introduction to science, giving you a broad understanding of key concepts and principles as well as the skills necessary to succeed at higher levels of tertiary study.

-There are four compulsory courses, each worth 15 credits, to gain the New Zealand Certificate in Study and Career Preparation (Level 4).
+There are four compulsory courses, each worth 15 credits, to gain the NZ Certificate in Study and Career Preparation (Pūtaiao | Science Pathway) [Level 4].

 - Skills for Successful Tertiary Study.
 To enable students to develop essential study skills required for higher level study through a biological context.

 - Building Communication Competence.
 To enable students to develop oral and written communication skills.

 - Introduction to Chemistry.
 To develop practical skills and essential theoretical knowledge of chemical concepts for further study in science.